smartdevicelink/protocol_spec/README.md

 A physical transport must be established between a head unit and an application.

 ### 3.2 Version Negotiation
 Once a transport is established, an application must negotiate the maximum supported protocol version with the head unit.
-To establish basic communication and register with the head unit, the application must start an RPC service (Service Type: 0x07), using a *Version 1 Protocol Header* with the application's maximum supported version in the version field.
+To establish basic communication and register with the head unit, the application must start an RPC service (Service Type: 0x07), using a *Version 1 Protocol Header*.

 ##### Application -> Head Unit
 <table width="100%">